ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - (REVIEW) React - Hooks and Lifecycle.md

 - We need to send POST request to `/characters`
 - In the body of the request, send an object with `{name: "", occupation: "", weapon: ""}`

-- Bonus 1: get the details of a specific character
+Bonus 1: get the details of a specific character
-- Bonus 2: update your character
+Bonus 2: update your character
-- Bonus 3: delete your character
+Bonus 3: delete your character

-- Time: 12min.
+Time: 12min.

-Note:
-- On Stackblitz, you can install `axios@0.27.2`

 Endpoints:
 ![characters api](../media/images/characters-api-endoints.png)